Louise Bourgeois: Collections

 Throughout her career, Bourgeois knew many of her core collectors, such as Ginny Williams, Agnes Gund, Ydessa Hendeles and Ursula Hauser.
 Other private collections with notable Bourgeois pieces include the Goetz Collection in Munich.

 Art market

-Bourgeois started working with gallerist Paule Anglim in San Francisco in 1987, Karsten Greve in Paris in 1990, and Hauser & Wirth in 1997.
+Bourgeois started working with gallerist Paule Anglim in San Francisco in 1987, Karsten Greve in Paris in 1990, Xavier Hufkens in Brussels in 1996 and Hauser & Wirth in 1997.
 Hauser & Wirth has been the principal gallery for her estate.
-Others, such as Kukje Gallery in Seoul and Xavier Hufkens in Brussels continue to deal in her work.
+Others, such as Kukje Gallery in Seoul continue to deal in her work.

 In 2011 one of Bourgeois's works, titled Spider, sold for $10.7 million, a new record price for the artist at auction, and the highest price paid for a work by a woman at the time.
 In late 2015, the piece sold at another Christie's auction for $28.2 million.